[ Content | View menu ]

 Arctic currents

 Along the course MacMillan took, the ice is relatively undisturbed by tides and currents.
 In a paper delivered at Ohio State University in 1993, Captain Brian Shoemaker attempted to match Cook’s reports bearing on what is now know of these factors along his alleged route.
 The result was mixed, in that some factors north of 84°, especially drift data, didn’t match up with Cook’s reports, but Shoemaker contended conditions closer to shore did.
-For instance, he explained that over the route Cook claimed there was what he called a “current null area,” resulting in very little drift.
+For instance, he explained that over the route Cook claimed there was what he called a “current null area,” resulting in very little drift–exactly what MacMillan observed.

 This is because of low tidal currents in the Queen Elizabeth Islands, due to their relative geographical locations to one another and the multi-year ice between them.
 Furthermore, the predominant current that flows from from the Behring Sea, west to east in the summer, is practically non-existent during the winter and early spring months due to the increased salinity of the water due to the freezing of freshwater rivers flowing into the sea from the northern coasts of Alaska and arctic Canada (the dashed line on the chart).